 Wine Regions

-February is a quiet time in the Douro and Alentejo wine regions.
-Quinta tastings typically require booking — visits are smaller, more personal, and unhurried compared to harvest season.
+February is a quiet time in the Douro Valley and Alentejo wine regions.
+Quinta tastings typically require booking - visits are smaller, more personal, and unhurried compared to harvest season.
 Quinta do Crasto, Quinta da Romaneira, and Ramos Pinto all run winter visits.
+Our Porto wine tasting guide covers the Gaia lodges which are open year-round.

 Surf